Birmingham High School: Charter designation

 On July 1, 2009, the Los Angeles Unified School District (LAUSD) voted to allow the high school to become a charter school under the name Birmingham Community Charter High School.
 Prior to the approval, the school officials had fought over whether the school should become a charter for months.
-Some school officials had advocated creating an alternate school sponsored by the teacher's union on the same campus.
+Some school officials had advocated creating an alternate school sponsored by the teachers' union on the same campus.
 About 66% of the faculty members of the school supported the charter change.
 After the charter was approved, 91 teachers continued to teach at Birmingham while 34 decided to leave to work at other LAUSD schools.
 This meant the Spanish, science, and history departments had a high level of turnover.

 Because of the divisions within teachers and other staff members, the faculty and staff of the magnet program received permission from LAUSD to split from Birmingham.
 In 2009, Daniel Pearl Magnet High School was formed as an independent high school within the Birmingham campus.
 Connie Llanos of the Los Angeles Daily News said that Pearl "got off to a rocky start."
 During the first year as a standalone school, one third of the students left.
 Some left due to conflicts with Birmingham staff and students; some Birmingham students and staff members tormented Pearl students.
 Some left because Pearl was so small; they wanted a more comprehensive high school experience.
 Pearl moved into its own facility next to Birmingham in 2010.

-In 2012 LAUSD officials accused the school of failing to adequately respond to allegations of racial discrimination and mishandling disabled student services and expulsion, and the LAUSD officials attempted to return Birmingham to direct district control.
+In 2012, LAUSD officials accused the school of failing to adequately respond to allegations of racial discrimination and mishandling disabled student services and expulsion, and the LAUSD officials attempted to return Birmingham to direct district control.
 Birmingham officials stated that they were unaware of serious problems at their school.